lana-20/vibium-demos/README.md

 Episodes 04–08 are your fast track: MCP setup, the vibe-check CLI skill, DOM manipulation, and agent patterns.

 **Curious about the internals?**
-Episode 10 (WebDriver BiDi) and Episode 09 (Tracer) give you the protocol-level understanding that makes everything else click.
+Episode 10 (WebDriver BiDi) and Episode 09 (Record Player) give you the protocol-level understanding that makes everything else click.

 ---